 In 2019, the Austrian Parliament amended the Austrian Citizenship Act, enabling descendants of female Holocaust survivors to claim Austrian citizenship.
 So, you’re eligible for Austrian citizenship via both patrimonial and matrimonial descent.
 You can also skip a generation, opening the path to claim citizenship directly through your grandmother.
 The amendment also extended the timeline of leaving Austria during the Nazi era by ten years.

 With the amendment, obtaining an Austrian passport has become more accessible.
-The law offices of Cohen, Decker, Pex and Brosh have observed a huge interest among Jews in Israel as well as in the United States and Canada about their chances of becoming EU citizens.
+Our law offices have observed a huge interest among Jews in Israel as well as in the United States and Canada about their chances of becoming EU citizens.
 One among many reasons is the fact that they can keep the passport of their home country while also enjoying the benefits of dual citizenship.

 When obtaining an Austrian passport via grandparents isn’t an option, you can consider other ways, including citizenship by birth.

 Austrian citizenship by descent

 You’re automatically eligible for Austrian citizenship if either your mother or father is an Austrian national.
 It is similar to obtaining French citizenship if one of your parents is French, even if you were born in a different country.
 If both your parents are Austrian, it doesn’t matter whether or not they were married at the time of your birth.

 Marriage to an Austrian citizenship is yet another route to the country’s citizenship.
 In this case, you should have lived in Austria with a Settlement Permit for at least six years, and stayed married to your spouse for at least five years.